What is a HIPAA Security Risk Assessment?

 Once the organization has assigned risk levels, it should document those levels, and document what corrective actions are needed.

 Finally, once all six elements have been addressed, all documentation should be finalized.
 In addition, the security risk analysis should be periodically reviewed, and updated, as needed.

-Covered entities and business associates can address their security risk analysis by working with Compliancy Group to address federal HIPAA security standards.
-Completing a security risk analysis is required to become HIPAA-compliant.
+Covered entities and business associates can address their security risk assessment by working with Compliancy Group to address federal HIPAA security standards.
+Completing a security risk assessment is required to become HIPAA compliant.

 Our ongoing support and web-based compliance app, The Guard™, gives healthcare organizations the tools to address HIPAA Security Rule standards so they can get back to confidently running their business.